-Senate confirms Sessions as Attorney General
+Senate confirms Sessions as attorney general

-WASHINGTON (AP) -- The Senate has confirmed Alabama Sen. Jeff Sessions to be attorney general in the Trump administration.
+WASHINGTON - The Senate has confirmed Alabama Sen. Jeff Sessions to be attorney general in the Trump administration.

 The 52-47 vote broke largely along party lines and capped weeks of divisive battles over Sessions, an early supporter of Donald Trump and one of the Senate's most conservative Republicans.